boltops-tools/pipedream/docs/_docs/dsl/pipeline/codebuild.md

 end
 ```

 With just a few lines of code, we have define the pipeline to run the `demo1` codebuild project first.
-Then run `demo2` and `demo3` in parallel.
+Then, in parallel, run `demo2` and `demo3` second.
 Last, run `demo4`.

 ## Simplified Hash Form